vdasu/lighter-r/README.md

     -v : Verbose mode
-    -u : Expand only [-i] function (identity function by default) -w : Write graphe in file
+    -u : Expand only [-i] function (identity function by default) -w : Write graph output in a file

     -q : Enable all reversible gates (essential for LIGHTER-R)